“I would advise against flying the Unsinkable III into the midst of angry dragons, Captain.”

 My‑re smiled.

-Scrunching up her nose at the comment, My-re said in a flat tone, “Keep the sun above us.”
+Scrunching her nose at the comment, My‑re said flatly, “Just keep the sun above us.”

-Vomarian Fae left the Rirorni, Shagornan elves, Bal’taz, and the Great Khan Karameikos outside and followed behind Varick into the fighting mine pit.
+Vomarian Fae left the Rirorni, Shagornan Elves, Bal’Taz, and the Great Khan Karameikos outside and followed Varick into the fighting mine pit.
 The entrance had an iron bar gate with two crossed war hammers.
-Opening it, he lead him down a rock tunnel with its wooden supports spaced every thirty paces.
-Torches provided a perpetual gloom, exacerbated by the smells of animals and unwashed people, as sound bounced off the walls.
+Opening it, Varick led him down a rock tunnel with wooden supports spaced every thirty paces.
+Torches provided a perpetual gloom, made noxious by the smells of animals and unwashed people, while any sound bounced off the walls.
 They passed small iron prison cells, all empty.
 The conditions were abysmal.

 Varick’s head was right in front of him and within striking distance of his battle axe.
-It was like he didn’t have any fear of being instantly killed.
-While tempting, the dozens of pit gladiators he passed all watched him and he wouldn’t last long afterwards.
+He had no fear of being instantly killed.
+The dozens of pit gladiators he passed would ensure he wouldn’t last long afterward.
 It would also condemn Araminth to the same fate.
-His best course of action was to slay him in their Dark Arena match.
+His best course of action was still to slay Varick in their Dark Arena match.

-Entering a large cavern, in the middle was a large circular pit lined in stone.
-The pit gladiators filtered around it with about a dozen blocking the entrance they just emerged from.
+Entering a large cavern, he saw a large circular pit lined with stone in the middle.
+The pit gladiators filtered around it, with about a dozen blocking the entrance they had just emerged from.
 At the far end was a straw-lined cage with escape-proof iron rods.
-Inside gripping the bars was a young woman.
+Inside, a young woman gripped the bars.

-“May I present, Araminth Goldeneye.
-None the worse for ware,” Varick said and motioned for him to verify.
+“May I present Araminth Goldeneye, none the worse for wear,” Varick said, motioning for him to verify.

-Approaching the enclosure, her red hood was pulled back.
-A fresh, pale face with the appearance of yesterday’s youth stared at him with light, golden brown eyes with a freckled nose.
-Long, silky, tawny red hair reached past her shoulders.
+When Vomarian approached the enclosure, she pulled back her red hood.
+A fresh, pale face with the appearance of yesterday’s youth stared at him with light, golden brown eyes and a freckled nose.
+Long, silky, tawny hair reached past her shoulders.

 “Lady Araminth Goldeneye.
-I’m glad to see you alive and unharmed,” Vomarian Fae said nodding respectfully.
+My name is Vomarian Fae.
+I’m glad to see you alive and unharmed,” Vomarian said, nodding respectfully.

 “Oh, I am not a lady,” Araminth retorted.

 “Don’t worry.
-I’m going to rescue you,” Vomarian Fae said.
+I’m going to rescue you,” Vomarian whispered.

-“I am not worried and I do not need to be rescued.
+“I am not worried and do not need to be rescued.
 Why do males think they need to rescue someone?
-Though, I might add you Shagornan elves are a tenacious lot.
-If it was not for you, I would not be in this cage, still remain in hiding, and living my life in peace back in Shadowspire with Westwind.
-Now, you have gone and mess that all up,” Araminth snapped.
+Though, I might add you Shagornan Elves are a tenacious lot.
+If not for you, I would not be in this cage.
+I would still remain in hiding and living in peace back in Shadowspire with Westwind.
+Now, you have gone and messed that all up,” Araminth snapped.

 Interrupting, Araminth questioned, “Lady Greywand?
-She is behind this!?
+Is she behind this?
 I might have known.
 Doing the bidding of my parents no less?”

 “Um…”